aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 2. Apply the procedure that is the value of the leftmost subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands)
 {% endnote %}

 Even this simple rule illustrates some important points about processes in general.
-First, observe that the first step dictates that in order to accomplish the evaluation process on each element of the combination.
+First, observe that the first step dictates that in order to accomplish the evaluation process for a combination we must first perform the evaluation process on each element of the combination.
 Thus, the evaluation rule is **recursive** in nature; that is, it includes, as one of its steps, the need to invoke the rule itself.

 Notice how succinctly the idea of recursion can be used to express what, in the case of a deeply nested combination, would otherwise be viewed as a rather complicated process.
 For example, evaluating